SamToTheEnd/yearTwoExamSeason/networkSecuirity /NetSecExamNotes.md

 - **FALSE:** Data stored in a process' memory is always accompanied by type information.
     - **Justification:** Many programming languages (C/C++) allow raw memory manipulation without enforcing type metadata.
 Memory can contain arbitrary binary data without explicit type information.

-#### 3. Network Security
-- **FALSE:** The TCP handshake prevents man-in-the-middle attacks.
-    - **Justification:** The TCP three-way handshake establishes connections but has no authentication mechanisms.
-An attacker can intercept packets and establish separate connections with both parties, relaying information between them.

-- **FALSE:** ARP prevents man-in-the-middle attacks.
-    - **Justification:** ARP has no authentication mechanisms and is vulnerable to ARP spoofing/poisoning.
-These vulnerabilities make ARP a common vector for performing man-in-the-middle attacks.

-- **FALSE:** DNS by itself provides strong integrity guarantees.
-    - **Justification:** Traditional DNS sends queries and responses unencrypted and unauthenticated, making it vulnerable to cache poisoning and spoofing attacks.
-DNSSEC was developed specifically to address these integrity issues.

-#### 4. Web Security
-- **FALSE:** If a script from london.ac.uk makes a request to royalholloway.ac.uk, cookies for london.ac.uk will be included.
-    - **Justification:** Browsers only send cookies to the domain they belong to (same-origin policy), unless specifically configured with special attributes for cross-origin sharing.

-- **FALSE:** Reflected cross-site scripting attacks are based on a vulnerability of the database system.
-    - **Justification:** Reflected XSS attacks exploit web application input validation failures, not database vulnerabilities.
-They occur when untrusted user input is immediately returned without proper sanitization.

-- **TRUE:** Javascript can be embedded in HTML in several tags.
-    - **Justification:** JavaScript can be embedded in multiple HTML tags including: `<script>` (primary method), event handler attributes like `onclick`, `onload`, `href` with javascript: protocol, and inline event handlers.

-#### 5. System Security
 - **FALSE:** Process gates are a technique to prevent reference monitors.
     - **Justification:** Process gates are actually a mechanism to implement reference monitors by controlling how processes can call privileged operations, ensuring security checks when transitioning between privilege levels.